 Freshwater impacts all of our lives everyday.
 This includes showering, bathing, swim spots, washing dishes, flushing toilets, stock drinking water, crop water, the beer you drink and the food you have access too.
 All of these aren’t possible without freshwater.
 It’s important you’re part of this process to understand your own relationship to freshwater and to express what you care about.

 All feedback will be considered and inform the policy making process.
-There will be multiple rounds of engagement for you to have your say, this includes submitting on the draft freshwater policy in late 2024.
+There will be multiple rounds of engagement for you to have your say, this includes submitting on the draft freshwater policy in late 2026/early 2027.

 Have a look around this website – there are lots of resources and information for you to engage with and learn more about freshwater in your region.
 This includes the regional approach to freshwater through our partnership with Iwi (Te Mana o te Wai), freshwater manage units (the boundaries for groups of catchments) – including the current state of the water in those areas and a space to have your say on how we manage freshwater.